yonasBSD/garage/doc/book/reference-manual/configuration.md

     node to very small database sizes due to how LMDB works; it is therefore not recommended.

-  - Several users have reported corrupted LMDB database files after an unclean shutdown (e.g. a power outage).
-This situation can generally be recovered from if your cluster is geo-replicated (by rebuilding your metadata db from other nodes), or if you have saved regular snapshots at the filesystem level.

   - Keys in LMDB are limited to 511 bytes.
 This limit translates to limits on object keys in S3 and sort keys in K2V that are limted to 479 bytes.

 - **Sqlite:** Garage supports Sqlite as an alternative storage backend for metadata, which does not have the issues listed above for LMDB.
-  On versions 0.8.x and earlier, Sqlite should be avoided due to abysmal performance, which was fixed with the addition of `metadata_fsync`.
-  Sqlite is still probably slower than LMDB due to the way we use it, so it is not the best choice for high-performance storage clusters, but it should work fine in many cases.
+Sqlite is slower than LMDB, so it is not the best choice for high-performance storage clusters.

 - **Fjall:** a storage engine based on LSM trees, which theoretically allow for higher write throughput than other storage engines that are based on B-trees.